Who is Bush Baby on The Masked Singer?

 And will they live up to the cuteness of the costume?

+With nine The Masked Singer contestants remaining following the unveiling of Sophie Ellis-Bextor, Mel B and Martin McCutcheon, the competition is hotting up and fans are desperate to figure out the identity of Bush Baby.

+The adorable Australian creature has teased potential links to magic and food, with viewers guessing the hidden celebrity is either Dynamo, Jamie Oliver or even Peter Andre.

-Here’s everything you need to know about Bush Baby, including all the clues and guesses so far.
+But who is behind Bush Baby?
+Here’s everything you need to know so far, including all the clues and guesses so far.

 Who is Bush Baby?
 Songs, clues, guesses